i5hi/helpers/vault.md

 Once the vault is unsealed, it remains in this state until a *seal* command is issued to lock it down.

 The core of your operational security lies in how these keys are stored and managed.
 It is up to you to find the right balance of convenience and security.
 At the bare minimum, these keys should have atleast 1 reliable offline backup and should NOT be stored on the host machine.

-HashiCorp recommends complete destruction of the root token after initial setup of users and auth methods.
-This will be covered in the next part of the series.

 Begin the unseal process :
 ```